 - Listeners looking for a backup pair of ‘buds.
 If you don’t want to break the bank but still want your ears to be happy, any of these options have you covered if you just want something to have in your bag on those days when your favorite pair of headphones get left at the office or if the battery dies.

 - Streamers.
 Most people probably aren’t using a high-res media player while listening to their music on the go.
-If you’re someone that listens to music from streaming services like Spotify or Apple Music, any of these ‘buds will be more than fine.
+If you listen to music from streaming services like Spotify or Apple Music, any of these ‘buds will be more than fine.

 Related: How your in-ears fit matters

 The best earbuds under $50 are the RHA MA390

 We didn’t just pick these because they’re easy to spell; no, the MA390 includes the best earbuds $30 can buy.
 And, yes, this is a list of the best earbuds under $50, which leaves you with an extra few bucks to deck these out in a pair of Comply ear tips; they cost a pretty penny but dramatically improve sound quality and passive noise isolation.

 Each housing is molded from a single piece of 6063-grade aluminum; this one-piece design removes unnecessary internal obstructions to provide you with a clear sound.
 The bass is surprisingly emphasized, and its reproduction only slightly masks vocals.
 Of course, these aren’t going to hold a candle to the ‘buds found on our best earbuds list, but they’re still solid.